Terpene Tuesday: Bisabolol

-Bisabolol’s medicinal benefits include anti-inflammatory, antimicrobial, antibiotic, antioxidant, anticancer, anti-anxiety, anti-depression, and analgesic properties.
+Bisabolol’s medicinal benefits include anti-inflammatory, antimicrobial, antibiotic, antioxidant, anticancer, anti-anxiety, anti-depression, and analgesic properties according to numerous studies (see below).
 It can also enhance other molecules’ absorption by the skin’s dermal layers, making it ideal for topical formulations.

-Besides being praised as an anti-aging ingredient by the cosmetics industry, Bisabolol has several other potentially therapeutic properties, such as contributing to overall well-being, depression, and even insomnia.
+Besides being praised as an age-defying ingredient by the cosmetics industry, Bisabolol has several potentially therapeutic properties, such as contributing to overall well-being, depression, and even insomnia.

 According to a 2016 study, Bisabolol may have the ability to treat kidney injuries.
 The results showed that this terpene provided positive efficacy and protective benefits for conditions involving the kidneys, attributing these benefits mainly to its antioxidant properties.